Q1: As the existing deeds registration system has been in operation for many years, why should the title registration system be introduced?

 Q4: How will the conveyancing procedures be simplified under the title registration system?

 A: The Title Register shall be conclusive evidence of the title to the property.
-After registration of a property under the title registration system, it will no longer be necessary to review the title documents as under the present deeds registration system.
+After registration of a property under the title registration system, it will no longer be necessary to review the title documents as under the present deeds registration system, and the risk of loss of title documents will also be reduced.

 Q5: Why will there be an upper limit in an indemnity claim for fraud cases?